mlhartme/stool/main/documentation.md

   * **up**
     stage is running, applications can be accessed via application url(s).
 This is the state after successful start or restart.
-  * **sleeping**
-    stage is temporarily not running; state after stage was stopped with `-sleep`.
-    This state is used e.g. when a machine is rebooted, it flags the stages that should be started once the machine is up again.
   You can check the state with `stool status` or `stool list`.
 * **last-modified-by**
   The user that last changed this stage.